ideak/intel-gpu-tools/CONTRIBUTING.md

       Development mailing list for IGT GPU Tools <igt-dev@lists.freedesktop.org>

-  For a transition period patches are accepted on both the igt-dev mailing list and the former intel-gfx mailing list (with the appropriate patch subjectprefix, see below).
+  For patches affecting the driver directly please "cc" the appropriate driver mailing list and make sure you are using:

-  During the transition period, feel free to send patches to both lists if you have a need to do so, as they will get deduplicated so they only appear and are tested in one Patchwork instance.
+      --subject-prefix="PATCH i-g-t"

-      Intel GFX discussion <intel-gfx@lists.freedesktop.org>
+  so IGT patches are easily identified in the massive amount mails on driver's mailing list.
+To ensure this is always done, meson.sh (and autogen.sh) will

-  Please use --subject-prefix="PATCH i-g-t" so IGT patches are easily identified in the massive amount mails on intel-gfx.
-To ensure this is always done, meson.sh (and autogen.sh) will run:
+  run:

       git config format.subjectprefix "PATCH i-g-t"